 How to Save Money at Bora Bora?

-Budget thoroughly and adhere to it strictly, also, have a contingency plan already formed.
-While tours are meant to lay back and have fun, do mindless shopping, and be spontaneous, it is necessary to keep track of your spending so as to not regret spending money and thereby staining the happy memories created there.
+Budget thoroughly and adhere to it strictly, with a contingency plan already formed.
+While tours are meant to lay back and have fun, do mindless shopping, and be spontaneous, it is necessary to keep track of your spending so that you do not regret spending money, thereby staining the happy memories created there.

-While the alcohol from a different country or place has its own appeal and demands that at least be tried out, if you are serious about saving money during your trip to Bora Bora, we would advise you to carry your own wine.
-Each passenger flying to Bora Bora or anywhere else in French Polynesia is permitted to bring on board 2 L, or 3 bottles, of alcoholic beverages!
+While the alcohol from a different country or place has its appeal and demands that at least be tried out, if you are serious about saving money during your trip to Bora Bora, we advise you to carry your wine.
+Each passenger flying to Bora Bora or anywhere else in French Polynesia is permitted to bring on board two or three bottles of alcoholic beverages!

 Must-Experience Experiences at Bora Bora